Derrick Rose Agrees To Sign One-Year Deal With The Cavs

 — Brian Windhorst (@WindhorstESPN) July 21, 2017

-This past season Derrick Rose proved he can still play at a high-level in the NBA.
+This past season, Derrick Rose proved he can still play at a high level in the NBA.
 However, the biggest question for Rose has been his health.
 In his only season with the New York Knicks, he showed flashes of his old self several times throughout.

 If he can have an even better season this year, it could very well lead him to his first visit to the NBA Finals.
 Returning to a championship contending team could add the extra bit of motivation for Rose to do so.